0xAX/linux-insides/DataStructures/linux-datastructures-2.md

 So in this example, we can see the `trie` with keys, `go` and `cat`.
 The compressed trie or `radix tree` differs from `trie` in that all intermediates nodes which have only one child are removed.

-Radix tree in linux kernel is the data structure which maps values to integer keys.
+Radix tree in Linux kernel is the data structure which maps values to integer keys.
 It is represented by the following structures from the file [include/linux/radix-tree.h](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/include/linux/radix-tree.h):

 ```C
 struct radix_tree_root {